maarten-pennings/SevenSegment-over-Serial/manual/readme.md

 ### 0x06 CURSOR-RIGHT
-The control character CURSOR-RIGHT moves cursor right (if not already at after right-most position 4).
+The control character CURSOR-RIGHT moves the cursor one position to the right (if not already at after right-most position 4).

 See also CURSOR-LEFT, CURSOR-EOLN, and CURSOR-HOME.